vapor-ware/synse-docs/docs/sdk/user/tutorial.md

 }
 ```

-Notice that for each reading, `Info` is set to provide additional information on what the
+Notice that for each reading, a context was added with "info" key describing what the
-reading is for.
-Without this, we would get two bytes outputs without knowing which is a measure
-of the free memory vs. the total memory.
+reading value corresponds to.
+The data in the context is arbitrary, so additional info
+does not necessarily have to live under "info".
+Adding context is useful in cases like
+this where a single device has two outputs of the same type (bytes) which need to be
+differentiated.

 ## 6. Create the plugin